Akiyama Nobutomo: Biography

 In 1572, the Takeda organized another campaign against Mikawa province which would culminate in the Battle of Mikatagahara in January 1573.
 As Takeda Shingen drove south and west, Nobutomo would descend from the north, cutting off an escape route and blocking reinforcements.
 To accomplish this, Nobutomo laid siege to Iwamura Castle.
 When Toyama Kagetou, lord of Iwamura Castle, died of a sudden illness, the morale of the defending troops collapsed, and the Lady Otsuya (Kageto's widow and an aunt of Oda Nobunaga) entered into negotiations with Nobutomo.
 They agreed on a treaty, and under its terms the castle was surrendered without bloodshed, and Lady Otsuya agreed to marry Nobutomo, thus securing his protection and the safety of the defending troops.
 Also among the spoils was Gobomaru (御坊丸), the biological son of Oda Nobunaga, adopted son of Kageto, who was then seven years old.
 Nobutomo sent him to Kai Province as a hostage; the boy would later become known as Oda Katsunaga.
 With the fulfillment of treaty stipulations, Nobutomo made Iwamura Castle his headquarters and a front-line defensive position from which he could support the Takeda.

 Death

-After the death of Takeda Shingen in the spring of 1573, Nobutomo continued to support Shingen son, Takeda Katsuyori, in the prosecution of his campaigns.
+After the death of Takeda Shingen in the spring of 1573, Nobutomo continued to support Shingen's son, Takeda Katsuyori, in the prosecution of his campaigns.

 In 1575, Katsuyori lost the Battle of Nagashino, a disaster for the Takeda clan which left Nobutomo at Iwamura Castle without support.
 Under repeated siege by Oda Nobutada, the forces under Nobutomo managed to hold the castle until November when Nobunaga swept in with the main army.
 Nobutomo signed a truce to surrender the castle after realizing that he had no chance to hold out any longer.
-Unfortunately, Nobunaga broke the truce and ordered Nobutomo, his wife (Nobunaga's own aunt), and the troops of the castle garrison to be executed.
+However, Nobunaga broke the truce and ordered Nobutomo, his wife (Nobunaga's aunt), and the troops of the castle garrison to be executed.

-On December 23, 1575, Nobutomo and his wife, the Lady Otsuya, were crucified on the banks of the Nagara River and his holdings in Shinano passed to his eldest son Akiyama Katsuhisa.
+On December 28, 1575, Nobutomo was crucified upside down on the banks of the Nagara River along with his wife Otsuya no Kata, and his elder retainers Oshima Nagatoshi and Zakouji Sadafusa on the banks.

+His domain holdings in Shinano passed to his eldest son Akiyama Katsuhisa.